interplaynetary/p2p-template/README.md

 You can interact with an interface implementing this logic [here](https://interplaynetary.github.io/free-association/) (still in active development).

 ---
+## Example based Introduction:

+Imagine a potluck where pies you bake that you don't need (surplus) helps a neighbor spend less time cooking, freeing their time to fix their oven — the same oven that later bakes bread for your community garden party.
+That’s mutual-fulfillment: Your surplus doesn’t vanish—it flows to those who directly/indirectly align with your needs/desires/values/goals etc. (and vice-versa), creating a ripple effect of mutual-support that comes back to you in unexpected ways while strengthening the network.
+You're participating in a network where every contribution amplifies the collective capacity for everyone's growth.

+This approach represents a fundamental shift from traditional charity or market-based systems.
+Instead of asking "What can I get in return?" or "Who deserves my help?", the question becomes "How can my surplus best contribute to a network that supports everyone's self-actualization?"
+As this network grows, it creates a new kind of economy - one based on recognition, reciprocity, and the understanding that our individual fulfillment is inextricably linked to the fulfillment of others.

+---
+## Proof & Strategy:

 **Let:**
 - **One's Recognition** = one's acknowledgment of contributions towards one's own self-actualization (contributions towards one's needs, values, goals, social and/or material dependencies etc.)